MyBoringFacts/MyBoringFacts/README.md

 ### About Me

-I'm an  undergraduate student majoring in Computer Science, eager to explore the ever-evolving world of technology.
+I'm an  undergraduate student majoring in Computer Science

 ### Current Focus

 🔭 I'm currently studying machine learning and AI.

-💡 Although I'm still in the process of honing my skills, I find immense joy in learning and applying new concepts.
-Through challenges and triumphs, I'm steadily building a foundation that will help me excel in the tech industry.
+💡 Although I'm still in the process of improving my skills, I find  joy in learning and applying new concepts.
+I'm steadily building a foundation that will help me excel in the tech industry.

 🌱 I'm open to guidance, mentorship, and collaboration.
 If you have insights, resources, or advice to share, I'd be more than grateful to learn from your expertise.